joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 The basic question an Error Model seeks to answer is: how do "errors" get communicated to programmers and users of the system?
 Pretty simple, no?
 So it seems.

-One of the biggests challenges in answering this question turns out to be defining what an error actually *is*.
+One of the biggest challenges in answering this question turns out to be defining what an error actually *is*.
 Most languages lump bugs and recoverable errors into the same category, and use the same facilities to deal with them.
 A `null` dereference or out-of-bounds array access is treated the same way as a network connectivity problem or parsing error.
 This consistency may seem nice at first glance, but it has deep-rooted issues.
 In particular, it is misleading